appsec-labs/iNalyzer/README.md

 ------
 To install iNalyzer5, you can

-  * Add repo [http://appsec-labs.com/cydia (http://appsec-labs.com/cydia)] to Cydia, then search and install "iNalyzer5",
+  * Add appsec-labs [repository](http://appsec-labs.com/cydia) to Cydia, then search and install "iNalyzer5",
-  * Or manually download at the [Release Tab](https://github.com/appsec-labs/iNalyzer/releases)] and install by iFile or dpkg.
+  * Or manually download at the [Release Tab](https://github.com/appsec-labs/iNalyzer/releases) and install by iFile or dpkg.
   * After installation, reboot your iDevice and press on the iNalyzer5 icon to toggle it on (you should see the tag changes to :5544)

 Installation - Laptop/PC
 ------
-  * iNalyzer5 requiers GrapViz to work, install [GraphViz-Dot (http://www.graphviz.org/download..php)]
+  * iNalyzer5 requiers GrapViz to work, install [GraphViz-Dot](http://www.graphviz.org/download..php)
-  * iNalyzer5 requiers DoxyGen engin to work, install [DoxyGen (http://www.stack.nl/~dimitri/doxygen/download.html#srcbin)]
+  * iNalyzer5 requiers DoxyGen engin to work, install [DoxyGen](http://www.stack.nl/~dimitri/doxygen/download.html#srcbin)

 How to use:
 -------
 When iNalyzer5 is running, open your browser to your iDevice ip:5544 eg http://iDeviceIP:5544